Terms and Conditions

 (e) details concerning the Customer’s application for credit or commercial credit (e.g. date of commencement/termination of the credit account and the amount requested);

-(f) advice of consumer credit defaults, overdue accounts, loan repayments or outstanding monies which are overdue by more than sixty (60) days and for which written notice for request of payment has been made and debt recovery action commenced or alternatively that the Customer no longer has any overdue accounts and X-POLE Australia has been paid or otherwise discharged and all details surrounding that discharge (e.g. dates of payments);
+(f) advice of consumer credit defaults (provided X-POLE Australia is a member of an approved OAIC External Disputes Resolution Scheme), overdue accounts, loan repayments or outstanding monies which are overdue by more than sixty (60) days and for which written notice for request of payment has been made and debt recovery action commenced or alternatively that the Customer no longer has any overdue accounts and X-POLE Australia has been paid or otherwise discharged and all details surrounding that discharge (e.g. dates of payments);

 (g) information that, in the opinion of X-POLE Australia, the Customer has committed a serious credit infringement;